 Before we go any further into Supplemental feeds, let's take a minute to distinguish them from your Primary feed with a quick side by side.

 In 2017 Google adopted a new naming convention for shopping feeds.
-Now, retailers advertising on Google have to work with Primary Feeds and Supplemental Feeds.
+Since then, retailers advertising on Google had to work with Primary Feeds and Supplemental Feeds.

 If your primary feed includes all your data from all your systems, and is optimized, it can be the only feed you need to submit to Google Merchant Center.

 Use Primary Feeds to:

 - Add or remove data from your feeds

 - Determine language and geographic targeting